hyperledger-archives/indy-sdk/README.md

 You need add the path to lib folder to LIBRARY_PATH environment variable.

-{library} must be replaced with libindy, libnullpay, libvcx or indy-cli to define corresponded library.
+{library} must be replaced with libindy, libnullpay or indy-cli to define corresponded library.

 {release channel} must be replaced with master, rc or stable to define corresponded release channel.